Estate, Gift & Generation-Skipping Taxes Under the OBBBA

 - No change in valuation discounting for closely-held business interests.

 Wealthy taxpayers above the $15,000,000.00 threshold should continue to prioritize lifetime gift tax planning and testamentary estate tax planning strategies to defer or mitigate future wealth transfer tax obligations.
-The utilization of closely held business entities and valuation discounting should remain a top priority for taxpayers who are concerned about estate taxation.
+The utilization of closely held business entities and valuation discounts should remain a top priority for taxpayers who are concerned about estate taxation.
 For estate planning clients who are less concerned about estate taxation under the OBBBA, care should be taken to maximize their "step-up in basis" at the time of death.
-Taxpayers with low-basis assets titled to certain irrevocable trusts should contact their tax advisors to determine whether these assets may receive a step-up in basis at any point.
+Taxpayers with low-basis assets titled to certain irrevocable trusts should contact their tax advisors to determine whether these assets may receive a step-up in basis at any point, and to evaluate planning options which may allow for a basis step up.

 2. "Trump Accounts" for Children Born After 2025 and Expanded Use of Section 529 Plans.